realitymediabook/realitymediabook.github.io/_chapters/chapter01.md

 _Under construction_

 A discussion of what AR and VR are.
+In the 1990s, when both VR and AR were still laboratory technologies, two researchers, Paul Milgram and Fumio Kishino, diagrammed what they called the <i>virtuality continuum</i>, a spectrum with the real environment (the physical world) at one end and the complete virtual environment (VR) at the other.